-According to the Environmental Protection Agency, 24 percent of our nation’s waste consists of organic, compostable materials.
+According to the Environmental Protection Agency, more than 28 percent of our nation’s waste consists of organic, compostable materials.
 If we all started composting at home, millions of tons of organic waste would be diverted from landfills, reducing greenhouse gases from hitting the atmosphere.
 There’s no doubt that starting a backyard compost pile can help save the environment, so why not give it a shot?

 Composting is the natural decomposition of organic materials like fruits, vegetables, grass clippings, paper and more.
 After decaying in a concentrated environment over time, the organics transform into a natural source of nutrients for your soil.

 The next time you chop up your favorite fruit salad, remind yourself of these five reasons to keep the rinds out of the dump.